Frick Collection: 2020s to present

 The Frick moved to 945 Madison Avenue between 2021 and 2024.

 The Frick closed in mid-March 2020 due to the COVID-19 pandemic in New York City; the opening of the temporary location was delayed due to the pandemic.
-The museum's collection was moved to 945 Madison Avenue, which reopened as the Frick Madison in March 2021.
+The museum's collection was moved to the Whitney building at 945 Madison Avenue, which reopened as the Frick Madison in March 2021.
 The Frick Madison housed the museum's old masters collection, including 104 paintings, along with sculptures, vases, and clocks.
 Most of the 1,500-piece collection of artwork was placed in storage at 945 Madison Avenue, and about 300 works were placed on display.
-At the Frick Madison, the artwork was exhibited against stark dark gray walls, in contrast to the Frick House's ornate decoration; the paintings were also grouped according to their age and region of origin.
+At the Frick Madison, known in architecture circles as "the Frickney", the artwork was exhibited against stark dark gray walls, in contrast to the Frick House's ornate decoration; a juxtaposition that critic Thomas de Monchaux called "the greatest concurrence of art and architecture in the history of New York City."
+The paintings were also grouped according to their age and region of origin.
 The Frick Madison also included a café.

 The museum had raised $242 million for its capital campaign by the end of 2023.
 Wardropper announced in January 2024 that he would resign the following year, after the Frick House's renovation was complete.
 The Frick Madison closed on March 3, 2024.
 The Henry Clay Frick House and Frick Art Research Library were originally expected to reopen in late 2024, but this was pushed back.
 Some existing exhibition spaces were rearranged as well, and a restaurant and auditorium were added.
 In September 2024, the Frick hired Axel Rüger, the head of the Royal Academy of Arts in London, to serve as the museum's director beginning in 2025.
 The Frick Collection reopened on April 17, 2025, and its first-ever restaurant, Westmoreland, opened that June.
 To promote the renovated museum, the Frick commissioned a video featuring the comedian Steve Martin.
+Solomon resigned as chief curator in late 2025 and was replaced by Aimee Ng that year.